Overo Extension

 Static configuration

-Each of the microprocessor IO pins can be configured to work in different ways for different purposes; in case we desire a certain pin to be configured as a gpio line, we must modify the function assigned to that pin (mux configuration) in the U-Boot board configuration file, that for the Gumstix Overo COM is located at "U-BootSrc/board/overo/overo.h"; you can have a look at it here.
+Each of the microprocessor IO pins can be configured to work in different ways for different purposes; in case we desire a certain pin to be configured as a gpio line, we must modify the function assigned to that pin (mux configuration) in the U-Boot board configuration file, that for the Gumstix Overo COM is located at "U-BootSrc/board/overo/overo.h".

 To know which modes are available for the pins consult the chapter 7-System Control Module (more specifically 7.4.4-Pad Functional Multiplexing and Configuration) in the OMAP35x TRM.